 This weekend my daughter and I went to a Christmas Wreath Making Workshop at the Golden Hill Community Garden.
-We were pleased to find out that wreath making is simple, easy, plus fun to do!
+We were pleased to find out that wreath making is easy and fun to do!

-1) Choose three bands of willow.
+1) Choose three bands of willow (or if you have none to hand a metal coat hanger will do).
 Spend some time bending and moulding each piece of willow to make it pliable and bendy.
 Then make into a circle, wrapping each piece of willow around the next to make your wreath strong and sturdy.

 2) Then it is time to add foliage to your wreath.
 Start with ivy, looping it round and round.
 Then add other green foliage; at the Christmas Wreath Making Workshop there was holly, rosemary, hazelwood and more green foliage available, but you can use whatever is at hand.